 Top 10 Grateful Dead Songs

-One of the penultimate peace-and-love hippie anthems, 'Ripple' was reportedly conceived during a drinking binge that saw Robert Hunter write it, 'Brokedown Palace' and 'To Lay Me Down' in the same day.
-Musically the song is a straight-up country tune, while lyrically it draws part of its inspiration from the 23rd Psalm.
+One of the ultimate peace-and-love hippie anthems, "Ripple" was reportedly conceived during a drinking binge that saw Robert Hunter write it, "Brokedown Palace" and "To Lay Me Down" in the same day.
+Musically, the song is a straight-up country tune, while lyrically it draws part of its inspiration from the 23rd Psalm.
 The lyric features trippy wordplay and hippie imagery: "Reach out your hand if your cup be empty / If your cup is full may it be again / Let it be known there is a fountain / That was not made by the hands of men."

-'Truckin'' was the Grateful Dead's highest-charting single prior to the surprise performance of 'Touch of Grey.'
+"Truckin'" was the Grateful Dead's highest-charting single prior to the surprise performance of "Touch of Grey."
 Somewhat of an anomaly in that it was written by all four of the group's main writers, the song drew its lyric from their life on the road, using it as a metaphor for negotiating life's changes.
 Musically the song was a loose shuffle and featured the trebly guitars that are a Dead trademark.
-In 1997 the Library of Congress recognized the song as a national treasure.
+In 1997, the Library of Congress recognized this song as a national treasure.